aareno/aareno.github.io/essays/multilingual.md

   - Javascript
 ---

-## Interest
+## My thoughts on Javascript

-Some of my interest...
+  While using Javascript, it reminded me of using a mixture of python and Java.
+I've

 ## Skills